RobTillaart/CHT8305/README.md

 - **bool setAlertLevels(float temperature, float humidity)**
   - the values will be truncated to the closest possible.
   - the alert supports high limit only ==> there is no low limit alert.
   - note: the datasheet is ambigue wrt the formula used.
-TODO test/verify.
 - **float getAlertLevelTemperature()** idem.
 - **float getAlertLevelHumidity()** idem.